SpecialBlend/kafka-fun/README.md

 #### summary

-function that returns a `PipeConsumer`, which pipes messages from `sourceTopic`, thru provided `transformer` function, then into `destinationTopic`
+function that returns a `PipeConsumer`, which pipes messages from `sourceTopic`, thru provided `transform` function, then into `destinationTopic`

 #### definition